Pompe disease is a genetic disease, and close relatives of the patient may have the condition themselves or be a carrier for the disease.

 All at-risk family members of legal age to provide informed consent may be offered genetic carrier testing (mutation analysis) by a healthcare provider.

-Prenatal testing is also available for couples at risk of having an affected child, and this test includes a tissue sample taken from the amniotic fluid.
-The test can be performed as early as the 12th week of pregnancy and can provide results in as quickly as a few days.
+Prenatal testing is also available for couples at risk of having an affected child.
 Researchers recommend that genetic testing identify both defective alleles of an affected family member before prenatal testing is done.

 Healthcare providers should offer genetic counseling to all families with a family member who has been diagnosed with Pompe disease or is a known carrier of Pompe disease.
 This includes diagnosis through newborn screening, clinical diagnosis, and prenatal diagnosis.